Modified on June 4, 2014

 Regular meetings shall be any gathering open to all IABC members where chapter business (e.g. a simple majority member vote) can be conducted if warranted.
 Such meetings are to occur at least six times per calendar year.

 All members shall be sent notice of meetings, including time, location and purpose of the meeting, at least one week prior to said meeting.

 The Executive Board may call special meetings of the membership at any time by sending written notice as specified above.

 Section 4.
 Voting.

-Those eligible to vote shall be members meeting the requirements as set forth in these Bylaws, with the exception that Associate, Student and Honorary members shall not be eligible to vote.
-Section 5.
-Quorum.
+Those eligible to vote shall be members meeting the requirements as set forth in these Bylaws, Benefits of Membership, Article 3, Section 6.

 Section 6.
 Cancellation.

 The Executive Board, by a majority vote, may cancel or postpone any meeting of the chapter for cause, except those called by a quorum of the membership.
-Such meetings shall be held no less than 30 days after the presentation of the request for meeting signed by at least 40 percent of the total voting membership.
+Such meetings shall be held within 30 days of receiving the request for meeting signed by at least 40 percent of the total voting membership.